Skip to main content

 Do you support UU PDP compliance for customer data protection?

-Absolutely.
-We help financial institutions implement data classification, consent management, privacy impact assessments, and breach notification procedures required under UU 27/2022.
-Our approach integrates UU PDP requirements with existing OJK data handling obligations to avoid duplicate compliance efforts.
+Yes.
+We help financial institutions set up data classification, consent management, privacy impact assessments, and breach notification under UU 27/2022.
+We combine UU PDP requirements with existing OJK data handling duties.
+This avoids duplicate compliance work.

 Ready to secure your organization?